jeroendewolf/MultiModule/README.md

 **Multi Module Java 11**

-The examples demonstrate migrating a Java multi module project .
+This example demonstrates a 11 Java multi module project

 1. Building a multi-module Java project from the command line
 2. Building a multi-module Java project with Maven